martinscheffler/qtentity/README.md

 Components
 -------------
-All components in QtEntity derive from the abstract interface QtEntity::Component.
+All components in QtEntity derive from class QtEntity::Component.
-That interface defines a single method returning a type id for the component class.
-There is a pair of macros which may be used to create a type id for the component and to implement the necessary methods.
-In the header:
+This is simply a marker interface with no functionality.
+Subclasses of QtEntity::Component have to be added to the Qt metatype system with the Q_DECLARE_METATYPE macro.

     class ExampleComponent : public QtEntity::Component
     {
-        DECLARE_COMPONENT_TYPE(NOEXP)

     public: